A new IBM Support Assistant data collector exists in the IBM Business Process Manager (BPM) Version 8.5 products

 The script gathers various product information, compresses it into a .zip file, and can optionally send the compressed file to IBM for a PMR.
 You can also use this tool to compress the data without sending it to IBM.
 The command is profile_root/bin/bpmdc

-Where profile_root is the base profile directory for the profile from which you want to get data.
+The profile_root variable is the base profile directory for the profile from which you want to get data.

 |Command Line Parameter||Default Value||Description|